HANICA-DWA/sep2021-project-opossum/documentatie/Spikes/Snaphots/readme.md

 # Snapshot Spike

-In this we research the best way to save a page.
+In this document we research the best way to save a page.
 We need this so we can annotate dynamic every-changing websites.

-## Mhtml
+## MHTML

 The browser API for extension (Chrome and Firefox) has the ability to save pages in mhtml.

-We haven't chosen for this due to the fact that mhtml has some difficulty with being displayed in html iframes.
-Doesn't work with JavaScript and images aren't stored.
+We haven't chosen for this due to the fact that iframes have difficulty displaying MHTML files.
+It also doesn't work with JavaScript and images and other media aren't stored.

 In tests the page didn't come out the same as the original webpage.